arienkock/arienkock.github.io/posts/2017-09-03-Modularity-part1.md

 ## Research

-I was born in '82 and as a student I didn't do a lot of extracurricular reading.
+I was born in '82 and, as a student, I didn't do a lot of extracurricular reading.
 For a long time I've been unaware of a lot of the academic history of computer science.
 Thankfully, I watch a lot of YouTube.
 I came across a video of **GOTO conf 2016** where at [minute 34](https://youtu.be/r18BaOHRpE8?t=34m43s) the host seems to call me out personally for never having read [David L. Parnas'](https://en.wikipedia.org/wiki/David_Parnas) work on modularity.
 So, I did.

 The take-away from the paper "[On the Criteria To Be Used in Decomposing Systems into Modules](https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf)", as the title suggests, is a criterion.
 A *rule* that tells you where to draw the lines when you draw those boxes on paper.
 You know, those boxes that only vaguely map to the actual code you end up writing?
 The rule, Parnas concludes, is to **modularize around difficult design decisions**.
 For example: how do we store our data?
 Are we sure?
 How likely is it to change?
 Let's *abstract it*.
 Our data storage and schema is now abstracted into a module that hides the details.
 If done well, it makes it easier to change later.
 At the same time, it makes concrete what our requirements are.
 This rule sounds awfully familiar.
 I must have heard it somewhere else on YouTube.